• Search the Site

 Within the documents of the Society of St. Vincent de Paul, there are found a number of instances where hoarding is prohibited.
 Please look at the Appendix to this document to see those specific references.
 Unfortunately, there is no specific place in the SVdP documents where the word hoarding is actually defined.
 There have been many times over the years that the National Office has been called to give a definition so our members can have a better understanding of the prohibition.
 The explanation was given a number of times in the Q&A section of the National Council’s Frederic’s e-Gazette.
 However, it has been deemed appropriate by the National Governance Committee to give a formal definition.

 Webster’s New Collegiate Dictionary defines hoarding as “to collect and lay-up, amass and conceal.”
 The considerations related to hoarding within the Society of St. Vincent de Paul, however, are slightly different when looking at this from a Conference perspective and a Council perspective.
-We will treat each separately.
+We have treated each separately.

 Council Considerations